Fight for Right

-"Fight for Right" is a song written by the English composer Edward Elgar, with words taken from the epic poem The Story of Sigurd the Volsung by William Morris.
+"Fight for Right" is a song written by the English composer Edward Elgar, with words taken from the epic poem The Story of Sigurd the Volsung and the Fall of the Niblungs by William Morris.

 The song had been suggested to Elgar by the English tenor Gervase Elwes and was dedicated to Members of the Fight for Right Movement.
 Its premiere performance was as one of the musical items at a mass meeting of Fight for Right on 21 March 1916 at Queens Hall, London, when the soloist was Gervase Elwes.
 It was published by Elkin in 1916.

 There are nine introductory bars of music, followed by the first four lines of the poem sung Quasi recit. ad lib.
 The next two lines are accompanied a tempo, then repeated as a chorus.